Stouts – U.S. Open Beer Championship

 Clarity: Opaque

 Perceived Malt Aroma & Flavor: Medium to medium-high.
 Malt sweetness, chocolate and caramel should contribute to the aroma and should dominate the flavor profile.
-Roast flavor may be perceived.
+Roast flavor may be present.
 Low to medium-low roasted malt-derived bitterness should be present.

-Perceived Hop Aroma & Flavor: Should not be perceived
+Perceived Hop Aroma & Flavor: Should not be perceived.

-Perceived Bitterness: Low to medium-low and serves to balance and suppress some of the sweetness without contributing apparent flavor and aroma
+Perceived Bitterness: Low to medium-low and serves to balance and suppress some of the sweetness without contributing apparent flavor and aroma.

 Body: Full-bodied.
 Body can be increased with the addition of milk sugar (lactose).